thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 The `DataSource` is set up to look for entities automatically.
 This kit uses the `src/db/entities` folder to store these, but feel free to store your entities in feature folders or where it makes more sense to you.

+You can create your own Entities using the tools provided by TypeOrm.
+For more information, please refer to [the documentation](https://typeorm.io/entities).

 ### Caching

 Caching is set up with the [cachified](https://www.npmjs.com/package/cachified) library.
 It utilises redis in the background for caching.
 Under the `cache` folder you can find the redis client connection and the two functions that are used for caching and invalidating.
-See the `useCache` and the `clearCacheEntry` methods used in the example CRUD handlers, under `src/controllers/technology/handlers`.
+See the `useCache` and the `clearCacheEntry` methods used in the example CRUD handlers, under `src/modules/technology/handlers`.

 ### Queue

-The queue is set up using [BullMQ](https://docs.bullmq.io/) with a redis instance separate from the cache redis instance.
-You can find how it is set up under the `src/queue` folder to utilise processing in a separate thread.
-You can trigger the queue by sending a `POST` request to localhost:3333/queue with a request body.
+The queue is set up using [BullMQ](https://www.npmjs.com/package/bullmq) with a redis instance separate from the cache redis instance.
+You can find how it is set up under the `src/queue` folder.

+We set it up to utilise processing in a separate thread.
+You can trigger the queue by sending a `POST` request to `localhost:3333/queue` with a request body of your choice.
+You can customise the queue and the job processors as you see fit, for more information on how to do it, please refer to the [BullMQ documentation](https://docs.bullmq.io/).

 ### Testing

 Testing is set up with [Jest](https://jestjs.io/).
-You can see some example spec files under `src/controllers/technology/handlers`.
+You can see some example spec files under `src/modules/technology/handlers`.

-### OpenAPI and Schema generation
+### API documentation and Schema generation

 The kit uses [express-oas-generator](https://www.npmjs.com/package/express-oas-generator) middlewares that generates the OpenAPI documentation into the `swagger.json` and `swagger_v3.json` files.
+When you are building new API endpoints, the API documentation for those endpoints will be generated.

+In order to for this middleware to be able to generate all the data, make sure you hit your freshly created endpoints by using Postman or other similar tools.
+This is how you can keep the documentation up-to-date.
+If you'd like to generate an entirely new

+When you run the development server, you can find the generated Swagger API documentation page under `localhost:3333/docs`.
+Please note, that if you don't want to expose this documentation in production, make sure you set the `NODE_ENV` environment variable to `production`.

-If you'd like to generate a schema, run `npm run generate:schema` that will place a `schema.ts` file under the `src/interfaces` folder.
+If you'd like to generate a schema typescript file, run `npm run generate:schema` that will place a `schema.ts` file under the `src/interfaces` folder.
+This schema will be generated based on the existing `swagger_v3.json` file.